Diving safety: Occupational safety and health in professional diving

 These regulations or their codes of practice define the minimum support personnel in the dive team based on the mode of diving, and require the diving contractor to follow standard operating procedures laid out in their company operations manual, or use procedures drawn up specifically for the job.
 Members of a professional diving team will usually include at least a working diver, a diving supervisor, and a stand-by diver.
 If the divers are using surface supplied breathing equipment, a diver's attendant would be required for each diver.
 Use of a diving bell would require a bellman.
 If a chamber is required on site, a chamber operator is required.
 When breathing gases may be switched, a Gas man will be needed to operate the gas panel.
 In remote locations, a diver medical technician and a diving systems technician may be required.
 At least two life support technicians are required to run a saturation system, as it must be monitored 24 hours a day.

-Regulations or codes of practice may also require the appointment of specific personnel with responsibilities for various aspects of occupational safety,such as a diving safety officer for an organisation doing scientific diving, a diving superintendent at an offshore installation where various diving contractors may be employed, a health and safety representative, or a contracted diving medical practitioner to be on remote standby during diving operations.
+Regulations or codes of practice may also require the appointment of specific personnel with responsibilities for various aspects of occupational safety, such as a diving safety officer for an organisation doing scientific diving, a diving superintendent at an offshore installation where various diving contractors may be employed, a health and safety representative, or a contracted diving medical practitioner to be on remote standby during diving operations.
 Periodical safety meetings may be required, and an emergency response plan, listing emergency procedures may be required for any diving operation.

 Other occupational health and safety regulations may apply to diving work where any member of a dive team is exposed to relevant types of health hazard, and these may specify exposure limits for various health hazards, and occupational hygiene measures to be taken, such as exposure assessment, and workplace health surveillance.

 Recreational diving safety

-Regulation of recreational diving is by legislation in a few countries, but in most countries the service industries such as training and certification, and professional dive leadership are self-regulated by the certification agencies, and there are some internationally recognised training standards.
+Regulation of recreational diving is by legislation in a few countries, but in most countries the service industries such as training and certification, and professional dive leadership are self-regulated by the certification agencies, and there are some internationally recognised training standards set by WRSTC and ISO.
 Recreational diving has an acceptable safety record, and the service providers protect themselves by liability insurance and waivers recording assumption of risk by the customer where the duty of care is unclear.